shadowevil/D2SaveLibrary/README.md

 |              |                                                   |       |       |  |

 ## Waypoint Information
 (Due to the multi-level bit/byte distrobution, and to avoid making this super long, I have devised a way to use bit/byte addition to pull each difficulties waypoints without having to manually type out each byte)
+-(d = difficulty)
+-(a = Act)
+Formula to find a waypoint:
+-(d + a + x)
 | Offset bytes | Key                                               | bytes | bits  |
 |--------------|---------------------------------------------------|-------|-------|
 | 633          | Waypoint Marker (WS)                              | 2     | 16    |  |